 Payroll and withholding taxes

-All people that work in Saudi Arabia contribute to the social security net on a monthly basis.
+All people who work in Saudi Arabia contribute to the social security net on a monthly basis.
 The amount of tax paid depends on the nationality of the employee, as follows:

 - Saudi nationals pay a 21.5% rate, which is paid for by both the employer (12%) and the employee (10%)